Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Introduction

 Before continuing with the applications of Theorem \ref{thm:dynamic intro} (and its static analog) to permanental point process and toric Kähler-Einstein metrics we want to stress that the assumptions appearing in Theorem \ref{thm:dynamic intro} may certainly be weakened: \begin{itemize} \item By rescaling $E^{(N)}$ we may as well allow the ``inverse temperature'' $\beta$ appearing in the SDEs \ref{eq:sde general intro} to depend on $N$ as long as

 as $N\rightarrow\infty.$ In particular, Theorem \ref{thm:dynamic intro} also applies to $\beta=\infty$ where the evolution equation \ref{eq:evolution equation with drift intro} becomes a pure transport equation (i.e. with no diffusion).
-However, the precise relation to weak solutions becomes much more subtle and is closely related to the notions of entropy solutions and viscosity solutions studied in the PDE-literature \cite{la,b-c-f}.
+However, the precise relation to weak solutions becomes much more subtle and is closely related to the notions of entropy solutions and viscosity solutions studied in the PDE-literature \cite{la} (as detailed in \cite{b-o0}).
 In fact, one may even allow that $\beta_{N}=\infty,$ where the corresponding convergence results yields a deterministic mean field particle approximation. \item The assumption \ref{eq:limit of EN intro} in conjunction with the Lipschitz assumption \ref{eq:Lip assumption intro} may be replaced by the assumption that the limit of the\emph{ mean energies} corresponding to $E^{(N)},$ in the sense of statistical mechanics, exists (i.e. that Proposition \ref{prop:conv of mean energy} below holds) and that $E^{(N)}$ has a uniform coercivity property.
-For example, one can add to the Lipschitz function $E^{(N)}$ any term of the form $N\mathcal{V}(\delta_{N}),$ for a given coercive $\lambda-$convex $\mathcal{V}$ functional on $\mathcal{P}_{2}(\R^{n})$ (one then replaces $E(\mu)$ with $E(\mu)+\mathcal{V}(\mu)).$ \item The convexity assumption on $E^{(N)}$ may be replaced by a generalized convexity property of the corresponding mean energy functional on $\mathcal{P}_{2}(\R^{nN})^{S_{N}}$ (compare Prop \ref{prop:hidden convexity} for the case $n=1$) \end{itemize} These generalizations will be illustrated in the case of singular pair interactions on the real line, where they yield essentially sharp convergence results (Section \ref{sec:Singular-pair-interactions}).
+For example, one can add to the Lipschitz function $E^{(N)}$ any term of the form $N\mathcal{V}(\delta_{N}),$ for a given coercive $\lambda-$convex $\mathcal{V}$ functional on $\mathcal{P}_{2}(\R^{n})$ (one then replaces $E(\mu)$ with $E(\mu)+\mathcal{V}(\mu)).$ \item The convexity assumption on $E^{(N)}$ may be replaced by a generalized convexity property of the corresponding mean energy functional on $\mathcal{P}_{2}(\R^{nN})^{S_{N}}.$ \end{itemize} These generalizations will be developed in the companion paper \cite{b-o0}.